ciejohny/KommatiParaClients/README.md

 to do:
-- tests
-- requirements.txt
 - dynamic versioning
-- documentation generation with Sphinx
+- finish configuration generation
+-